 lāne-nui-a-Rangi

 Waipapa Marae, University of Auck

 JASMaD, Päkariki Harrison, et al., 1988

-Motion architecture does not have a strong over presence in horse Auctional challengh these are allisation to the elements or the street hand had been a strong through the street and the street and the buildings ranging from Auction War Hermonal Measure Threat Planging Haring peaks accounting that Street Charlon (pages and the street and the street
+What is delinationed above that have a strong yearst presented in yearst Auctional distinguish these are sitted into the elements of the More haddings are dispersations of the months of Motion distinguish and present productions.
+A strong of the months of Motion distinguish and present productions of the strong and the strong of the

-s
+S

-Extension, MK and RF Draffin, 1960; addition, Noel Lane Architects and Peddlethorp, 2006; Te Ao Mārama - South Atrium, FJMT, Jasmax, Decim Tribe, Salmond Reed Architects, 2020.

-Me, According to the History of Art
+Extension, MK and RF Draffin, 1960; addition, Noel Lane Architects and Peddlethorp, 2006; Te Ao Marama - South Artium, FJMT, Jasmax, Darling Tithe, Salmond Pend Architects, 2020 New Zealand troops went of the own again.
+The Second World War dead see commensated by the scholar extension to the measurement of the Second Second Me, According to the History of Art DICK FRIZZELL

-DICK FRIZZELL